Skip to main content

 The main medicines used to treat acute promyelocytic leukemia (APL) are different from those used to treat other types of acute myeloid leukemia (AML).

 Chemotherapy (chemo) is the main treatment for most types of acute myeloid leukemia (AML).
-But acute promyelocytic leukemia (APL) is different from other types of AML in some important ways.
+But acute promyelocytic leukemia (APL) is different from other subtypes of AML in some important ways.

-The leukemia cells in APL (called blasts) aren't able to mature into normal white blood cells, and they can grow and divide very quickly.
+In APL, the leukemia cells (abnormal promyelocytes) can’t mature into normal white blood cells, but they can grow and divide very quickly.
 These cells contain proteins that when released into the bloodstream can cause out-of-control blood clotting.
 This can lead to problems not only with blood clots, but also with severe bleeding.
 In the past, when standard chemo drugs were used alone to kill APL cells, these proteins were released into the bloodstream, and some people died from clotting or bleeding complications.

-Researchers have found that the leukemia cells in APL have a specific gene change that makes them sensitive to certain drugs that aren’t like standard chemo drugs.
-These drugs help the blasts mature into normal white blood cells.
+The leukemia cells in APL have a specific gene change (mutation) that makes them sensitive to certain drugs that aren’t like standard chemo drugs.
+These drugs help the APL cells mature into normal white blood cells.
 This process is known as differentiation, and these drugs are called differentiation agents.
-Since the blasts don’t die, they don’t release the harmful proteins into the blood, which helps keep the clotting process from getting out of control.
+Since the APL cells don’t die, they don’t release the harmful proteins into the blood, which helps control the clotting process.
 But these drugs can also have side effects of their own.

 • All-trans-retinoic acid (ATRA, tretinoin, or Vesanoid)